bodrick/awesome/TOPICS.md

 *   [Sergio0694/ComputeSharp](https://github.com/Sergio0694/ComputeSharp) - A .NET library to run C# code in parallel on the GPU through DX12, D2D1, and dynamically generated HLSL compute shaders, with the goal of making GPU computing easy to use for all .NET developers! 🚀

-## winui3

-*   [Sergio0694/ComputeSharp](https://github.com/Sergio0694/ComputeSharp) - A .NET library to run C# code in parallel on the GPU through DX12, D2D1, and dynamically generated HLSL compute shaders, with the goal of making GPU computing easy to use for all .NET developers! 🚀
-*   [CommunityToolkit/WindowsCommunityToolkit](https://github.com/CommunityToolkit/WindowsCommunityToolkit) - The Windows Community Toolkit is a collection of helpers, extensions, and custom controls.
-It simplifies and demonstrates common developer tasks building .NET apps with UWP and the Windows App SDK / WinUI 3 for Windows 10 and Windows 11.
-The toolkit is part of the .NET Foundation.

 ## algorithm

 *   [rsdn/CodeJam](https://github.com/rsdn/CodeJam) - Set of handy reusable .NET components that can simplify your daily work and save your time when you copy and paste your favorite helper methods and classes from one project to another